semaphoreci/docs/docs/essentials/pipeline-queues.md

 ---
-description: See how to assign pipelines to execution queues and run them sequentially or how to run them in parallel to save time.
+Description: This document shows how to assign pipelines to execution queues and run them sequentially or in parallel.
 ---

 # Pipeline Queues

-Pipeline queues allow you to control which pipelines Semaphore must run sequentially and which may run in parallel.
-For example, you may configure consecutive pipelines to run in parallel on the main branch, while allowing only one deployment to production to be running at any given time.
+Pipeline queues allow you to control which pipelines Semaphore runs sequentially and/or in parallel.
+For example, you can configure consecutive pipelines to run in parallel on the main branch, while allowing only one deployment to production to be running at any given time.

-You can configure this behaviour via [queue][queue-reference] property in the pipeline's YAML configuration file.
+You can configure this behaviour via the [queue][queue-reference] property in the pipeline's YAML configuration file.

 ## Default behaviour